eclipse-che/che-docs/src/main/_docs/setup/setup-docker.md

 ```

 ## Port Exposure
 Docker uses the ephemeral port range from `32768-65535`.
 If you do not want to expose ports `32768-65535` because of the large port range, you need to reconfigure your Docker daemon to communicate over the `docker0` interface.
-You need to set  `DOCKER_MACHINE_HOST` to `172.17.0.1` and modify `machine.docker.che_api.endpoint` in the  `che.properties` file.
+You need to set  `DOCKER_MACHINE_HOST` to `172.17.0.1` and modify `machine.docker.che_api.endpoint` in the  `che.env` file.

 ```shell
 # Modify your local che.properties with: